metastar77/Open-Grants-Program/applications/dotmog-net.md

 ## Additional Information :heavy_plus_sign:
 Any additional information that you think is relevant to this application that hasn't already been included.

+### Additional Information
+The Milestones that have been marked as self funded include intellectual property of our brand and the core game, to have this part opensourced would remove a lot of passion about theorycrafting the algorithm behinde the game.

 ### ETA of the PROJECT